Modified rational six vertex model on a rectangular lattice : new formula, homogeneous and thermodynamic limits: Modified rational six vertex (MR6V) model

 \subsection{A new expression for rectangular lattice}

-Using the method developed by Foda and Wheeler in \cite{Foda2012} for the partial domain wall boundary conditions, we found a new expression for the partition function for rectangular lattice that generalizes the formula \eqref{ZwithK} with \eqref{K3}.
+Using the method developed by Foda and Wheeler in \cite{Foda2012} for the partial domain wall boundary conditions, we found a new expression for the partition function for the $n \times m$ rectangular lattice that generalizes the formula \eqref{ZwithK} with \eqref{K3}.

-We start from the formula \eqref{ZwithK} with \eqref{K3} considering a square lattice whose the size is the length of the desired rectangle.
-Then, we remove the extra parameters doing them tend toward infinity to obtain the desired width.
+We start from the formula \eqref{ZwithK} with \eqref{K3} considering a square lattice whose the length of the side is $\max(n,m)$.
+Then, we remove the extra parameters doing them tend toward infinity to obtain the desired width, so $\min(n,m)$.
 This operation consists in remove lines or columns in the lattice, due to the fact that

 Doing this for all the extra parameters, we can express the partition function for the rectangular lattice with the partition function for the larger square lattice (using also the definition \ref{defZ1} of the partition function).